goschtl/zope/bluebream/trunk/docs/source/howto/defaultview.rst

 If ``index`` is registered as the name for default view, BlueBream will try to get ``@@index`` view for any containers, if the view is not explicitly mentioned in the URL.
-However, you need to have a browser view registered to acces the view, otherwise a ``NotFound`` error will be raised as mentioned above.
+However, you need to have a browser view registered to access the view, otherwise a ``NotFound`` error will be raised as mentioned above.

 More details about registering a browser view using ``browser:page``